cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/2020-07-18-overallsecurity.md

 ## 1. Identity and Access Management in AWS

-AWS has numerous features that enable <font color=red> granular control for access </font> to an account’s resources by means of the Identity and Access Management (IAM) service.
+AWS has numerous features that enable <font color=OrangeRed> granular control for access </font> to an account’s resources by means of the Identity and Access Management (IAM) service.
 - IAM provides control over
   - who can use AWS resources (authentication)
   - and how they can use those resources (authorization).